-Why do we create memorials to the dead, and why do they resonate?
+Why do we create memorials, and why do they resonate?

-Historian Thomas W. Laqueur posed these questions on Oct.
-3 to students in Professor Natasha Staller’s class “Witches, Vampires and Other Monsters.”
+Historian Thomas W. Laqueur posed these questions on a Tuesday in early October to students in Professor Natasha Staller’s class “Witches, Vampires and Other Monsters.”
 The upper-level art history course explores cultural connotations of “the monstrous” and how people imagine evil.

 Staller invited Laqueur to her class as part of the Phi Beta Kappa Society’s Visiting Scholars Program, in which undergraduates meet and exchange ideas with scholars in the arts and humanities.
 Laqueur, who specializes in the cultural history of the body, led a discussion with students about Holocaust memorials and the AIDS Memorial Quilt—and, more generally, about how and why the living remember and honor the dead.